tsjensen/civbuddy/README.md

 want to use Chrome for now).
 We are stable enough that it is worth leaving a bug report in our [issue tracker](https://github.com/tsjensen/civbuddy2/issues) should you notice anything wrong or missing.

-The [old CivBuddy application](https://github.com/tsjensen/civbuddy) (v1), which was based on [GWT](http://www.gwtproject.org/) technology, is no longer maintained.
-All changes currently go into v2.
+This is a rewrite of the [old CivBuddy application](https://github.com/tsjensen/civbuddy/tree/v1-gwt) (now called *v1*), which was based on [GWT](http://www.gwtproject.org/) technology.
+The old version is no longer maintained.

 ## Licenses from 3rd Parties